Darthseid/ITMT-Capstone/database/README.md

          from app import routes, models

 # User database model
+- You can add x amounts of tables ex.
+Devices, and users
 - Create a new file called: touch /app/models.py and code

       class User(db.Model):